folio-org/folio-org.github.io/guidelines/issue-tracker.md

 - **P4**: low priority level, nice-to-have things that require future discussion and design

 Note that the priority might not match the severity felt by the issue reporter.
-That is better represented by other means (such as the number of watchers or votes) and by providing clear Comments about the issue and its impacts.
+That is better represented by other means (such as the number of watchers) and by providing clear Comments about the issue and its impacts.

 ## Continue